nhs-t10/LO2-2024-2025/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

             Each OpMode should try to only demonstrate a single concept so they are easy to locate based on their name.
 These OpModes may not produce a drivable robot.

+Utility:    This sample type is provided as a useful tool, or aide, to perform some specific development task.
+            It is not expected to be something you would include in your own robot code.
+            To use the tool, comment out the @Disabled annotation and build the App.
+            Read the comments found in the sample for an explanation of its intended use.

 After the prefix, other conventions will apply:

 * Sensor class names should constructed as:       Sensor - Company - Type
-* robot.Robot class names should be constructed as:     robot.Robot - Mode - Action - OpModetype
+* Robot class names should be constructed as:     Robot - Mode - Action - OpModetype
 * Concept class names should be constructed as:   Concept - Topic - OpModetype

 ### Sample OpMode Content/Style